 Much of what is learnt in school happens through hearing and listening.
-New Zealand primary school pupils are spending on average 4-5 hours per day in classrooms.
-It is vital that classroom learning environments have optimal acoustics for ease of listening and good intelligibility for all students.
+New Zealand school pupils spend on average 4-5 hours per day in a classroom.

 Children, because they are neurologically immature and lack the experience necessary to predict from context, are inefficient listeners who require optimal conditions in order to hear and understand.
 Those who continually miss key words, phrases and concepts because of poor listening conditions are significantly disadvantaged.

 Download The Ministry of Education mandatory guidelines - Designing Quality Learning Spaces (DQLS)